Going Out For Chinese Food

 This week has had its ups and downs.
 Currently, I am recovering from a nasty fever that totally incapacitated me.
 Already, I am craving a pb&j sandwich as a relief from the accustomed.
 Yet, I am growing accustomed to the Beijing life.

-beijing, I will not only make you breakfast but I will buy you a pair of nikes for $5.
+Before I depart, I would like to announce that if you come to beijing, I will not only make you breakfast but I will buy you a pair of nikes for $5.

 Sincerely in Beijing,